m7thon/doxy2swig/README.md

-# doxy2swig
+# doxy2swig (improved)

-Doxygen XML to SWIG docstring converter.
+Doxygen XML to SWIG docstring converter (improved version).

-Converts Doxygen generated XML files into a file containing docstrings that can be used by SWIG-1.3.x.
-Note that you need to get SWIG version > 1.3.23 or use Robin Dunn's docstring patch to be able to use the resulting output.
+Converts Doxygen generated XML files into a file containing docstrings for use by SWIG.

 # Usage:
 ```